enverbisevac/render/README.md

 This is where `render` comes in - offering a few simple helpers to provide a simple pattern for managing payload encoding and decoding.

-I've also combined it with some helpers for responding to content types and parsing request bodies.
-Please have a look at the [examples](./examples/getting_started/README.md).
+Render is also combined with some helpers for responding to content types and parsing request bodies.
+Please have a look at the examples. [examples](./examples/getting_started/README.md).

 All feedback is welcome, thank you!

 ## Features

-- Very simple api
+- Very simple API
 - Render based on Accept header
 - Custom render functions JSON, XML, PlainText ...
 - Map of defaults error and statusCode